All municipal offices have re-opened to the public. Visitors are required to:

-Please visit the library website for complete details and instructions at https://plainsborolibrary.org/ We still encourage patrons to borrow e-books and e-audiobooks at eLibraryNJ, download magazines at RB Digital, watch films, documentaries, and Great Course classes at Kanopy and research topics through their databases
+Please visit the Library website for complete details and instructions.
+We still encourage patrons to borrow e-books and e-audiobooks at eLibraryNJ, download magazines at RB Digital, watch films, documentaries, and Great Course classes at Kanopy.

 Property Taxes - The third quarter installment for property taxes is due August 1, 2020 with a 10 day grace period ending on August 10, 2020.
 In an effort to minimize personal contact and mitigate the spread of COVID-19, following are ways in which residents can make property tax payments.

 Tax Collection Drop box located in municipal building Police entrance and available 24/7/365.
 Checked twice per day, no stamp necessary.
 Please NO CASH!!!

 You may pay on-line.
 Click here for more information: https://wipp.edmundsassoc.com/Wipp/?wippid=1218

 E-check is $1.05.
 Pay by Credit Card service charge of 2.95% of balance paid that goes 100% to the credit card provider.

 Direct withdrawal via ACH from your checking or savings account is also available.
 It is FREE and an email is sent informing you of the withdrawal date.

 Click here for a .pdf of the form- https://www.plainsboronj.com/DocumentCenter/View/55/Automatic-Debit-Authorization-Form-PDF?bidId=

 To schedule an in-person appointment, contact us at 609-799-0909 x2546 or email us at Taxcollection@PlainsboroNJ.com